jlinoff/gentestdata/README.md

 ## Generate deterministic data for unit tests

 Random data is great but for unit tests deterministic data is needed.
-The example below shows how to use the -d option to generated deterministic data.
+The example below shows how to use the -d option to generate deterministic data.

 ```bash